mtraeger/sensortag-dmx/readme.md

 Or use older node version with e.g. docker (node 8 should work maybe)

-Run scripts as root on linux...
+Run scripts as root / Administrator!
+There will be no error message on missing privileges.

 ## Node-DMX Versions